 Treasury Auction scandal, the failure of Long-Term Capital

-Management, the collapses of Enron, WorldCom, and cases involving
+Management, the collapses of Enron and WorldCom, the credit market

 He has represented financial institutions, accounting firms,